Financial-Times/ft-origami/docs/overview.md

 With **Fast FT**, we wanted to avoid building two versions of the same thing, so we built a single product that could be included in both the web app *and* ft.com pages, using a bodge to enable it to 'hijack' a page that belongs to another site.
 This saved some effort, but now means that every single Fast FT post shares the same URL and is invisible to Google.

-This type of repetition is caused by having two digital channels (the web app and ft.com), one of which doesn't really work for desktop users, and one of which doesn't really work for mobile users.
-The web app is globally recognised as a gold standard in touch based user experience, but that doesn't mean that every single FT service needs to be replicated within it in order to work for mobile users.

 <div class='well'><h4>How to solve it</h4>Where features or elements of design are used in multiple websites, we need to build them to be usable in all those cases, and portable between them, rather than always building features solely in the context of one product.
 These components should not be seen as an intrinsic part of <em>any</em> product, but instead as part of the <b>new digital FT</b>.</div>

 ### Unable to let go and move on